OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-14.md

 ## 1 Corinthians 14:32

-And the spirits of prophets are subject to prophets;
+And the spirits of prophets are under the control of prophets;

 ## 1 Corinthians 14:33

-For God is not a God of confusion, but of peace.
+For God is a God of peace, not disorder.
 As in all the churches of the saints,

 ## 1 Corinthians 14:34